gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Customization guide.md

 During QR Code only mode the capture and import controls will be hidden from the camera screen.

 For enabling QR code only mode the both flags `GiniConfiguration.shared.qrCodeScanningEnabled` and `GiniConfiguration.shared.onlyQRCodeScanningEnabled` should be `true`.

+More information about the customization is available [here](https://www.figma.com/file/H4WFJ4xaw4YNU4VaJYWiQq/iOS-Gini-Capture-SDK-2.0.0-UI-Customisation?node-id=243%3A3306&t=boRmrY5QfLYhGfPT-1)

 ### Document Import